gmc-code/PC-Python/docs/turtle/turtle_screen_advanced.rst

 .. admonition:: Tasks

-    1. Add 2 lines of code to display the drawing wihtout animation.
+    1. Add 2 lines of code to display the drawing without animation.

     .. code-block:: python